Copywriting basics: How to boost conversions

 Reach for the pen: tips for implementation

-Definition and preparation are behind us: now it's time to write!
+Definition and preparation are behind us: now it’s time to start writing!
 Many newcomers to copywriting find it difficult to get started, even after extensive preparation.
 A structured approach can help here.

 The perfect headline

-Whether it's a blog article or a product description, the headline of every text is a key success factor.
+Whether it’s a blog article or a product description, the headline of any text is a key success factor.
 It is seen first and decides whether readers stick with it or bounce.

 Writers therefore often grit their teeth on the headline and scribble various drafts on paper for hours until they decide on a mediocre version.
 There are simple methods to create the perfect headline and save yourself this frustration.